- Get other assets in exchange,

 - Not have to pay alimony if it was going to be ordered.

-How is a house buyout calculated in a divorce?
+How is House buyout calculated in a divorce?

 To determine how much you must pay to buy out the house, add your ex’s equity to the amount you still owe on your mortgage.
 Using the same example, you’d need to pay $300,000 ($200,000 remaining mortgage balance + $100,000 ex-spouse equity) to buy out your ex’s equity and take ownership of the house.